pytorch/pytorch/docs/source/index.rst

 Features described in this documentation are classified by release status:

-  *Stable:*  These features will be maintained long-term and there should generally be no major performance limitations or gaps in documentation.
+  *Stable:*  These features will be maintained for a long-term and there should generally be no major performance limitations or gaps in the documentation.
   We also expect to maintain backwards compatibility (although breaking changes can happen and notice will be given one release ahead of time).